 Be glad, thow redere [reader], and thy sorwe of-caste.

 George Macdonald, The Princess and the Goblin (1872) and The Princess and Curdie (1883).
 The latter book was mentioned by the Director in chapter 7.2 (see note there).

 Jane Austen’s fourth novel (1814), written between Pride and Prejudice and Emma.

-The name is borrowed from Vice Versa: A Lesson to Fathers (1882), a famous school story by by F. Anstey, where Mr. Bultitude is magically transformed into his son and vice versa.
+A name borrowed from Vice Versa: A Lesson to Fathers (1882), by F. Anstey.
+In this famous school story Mr. Bultitude, a pompous businessman, is magically transformed into his son and the son into his father.

 A king cometh, who shall rule the universe...

 Chapter 9 The Saracen’s Head